sk5050/Anytime-CSSP/README.md

 # An Anytime Algorithm For C-SSP With Deterministic Policies

 This repository contains the implementation of anytime algorithm for C-SSP.
-The paper will be published on AIJ special issue on Risk-Aware Autonomous Systems.
+The paper is under review for AIJ special issue on Risk-Aware Autonomous Systems.
+A part of the codes were written for the following paper:

+S. Hong, S. U. Lee, X. Huang, M. Khonji, R. Alyassi, B. C. Williams, An anytime algorithm for chance constrained stochastic shortest path problems and its application to aircraft routing, in: 2021 IEEE International Conference on Robotics and Automation (ICRA), IEEE, 2021, pp. 475–481.

 ---------------
 ## How to run